 The J.Crew catalog is the primary branding and advertising vehicle for the J.Crew brand.
 We believe our catalog reinforces the J.Crew brand image and drives sales across all of our sales channels.
-For example, over 30% of our Internet customers reported that they had received a catalog in the mail prior to their Internet purchase, which we believe shows that our catalog drives sales on our Internet channel.
-We believe we have distinguished ourselves from other catalog retailers by utilizing high quality photography and paper and by placing our products in settings designed to reflect our brand's aspirational lifestyle image, such as beach houses in the summer and country cabins in the holiday months.
-We have furthered this image recently by eliminating clearance catalogs and instead redirecting primary liquidation activity through our www.jcrew.com website.
-In fiscal 2006, we distributed 22 catalog editions with a circulation of approximately 50 million copies and approximately 5.4 billion pages circulated.
+For example, over 30% of our Internet customers referenced using a catalog prior to their Internet purchase, which we believe shows that our catalog drives sales on our Internet channel.
+We believe we have distinguished ourselves from other catalog retailers by utilizing high quality photography and art direction.
+We further this image by not promoting clearance merchandise in our catalogs, and instead redirect primary liquidation activity to our www.jcrew.com website.
+In fiscal 2007, we distributed 23 catalog editions with a circulation of approximately 48.6 million copies and approximately 5.3 billion pages circulated.